annamtay/Py-games/README.md

-# Coin Flip game
+# PY games

-This is a project to support my learning Python :)
+This is a project of different games to support my learning Python :)